MrWinston700/real_world_math_frontend/README.md

 https://github.com/superHotStuff/real_world_math_backend

-# Video Walkthrough
+## Video Walkthrough

 https://www.youtube.com/watch?v=labv9iRqKQo&feature=emb_logo

-# tools used
+## tools used

 React/Redux, Javascript, Ruby on Rails, React router

-# features
+## features

-Api that fetches a random inspirational quote
+Api that fetches a random inspirational quote.
-Users will get a random question from the backend database Users can sign in or sign up to post comments under a question
+Users will get a random question from the backend database.
+Users can sign in or sign up to post comments under a question.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).